BevisJane/points-incentive-861938/README.md

 - Clear project identity and repository reference.
 - Organized documentation for setup and usage.
 - Practical guidance for local development.
+- Notes for maintainers and contributors.
+- A structure that can be expanded as the project grows.

+## Repository

+Clone the repository with: